voleducanh93/PrjShopShoes/README.md

 git clone https://github.com/voleducanh93/shoes-shop.git
 Set up the SQL Server database using the provided script.
 Update database connection details in the project.
-Deploy the app on Apache Tomcat and access it at http://localhost:8080/shoes-shop.

 Author
 Vo Le Duc Anh